OPEC, allied nations extend nearly 10M barrel cut by a month

 Russian Energy Minister Alexander Novak similarly called April “the worst month in history” for the global oil market.

-The decision came in a unanimous vote, UAE Energy Minister Suhail al-Mazrouei wrote on Twitter.
-He called it a “a courageous decision and a collective effort deserving praise from all participating producing countries.”
+The decision came in a unanimous vote, Energy Minister Suhail al-Mazrouei of the United Arab Emirates wrote on Twitter.
+He called it “a courageous decision and a collective effort deserving praise from all participating producing countries.”

+OPEC has 13 member states and is largely dominated by oil-rich Saudi Arabia.
+The additional countries part of the plus-accord have been led by Russia, with Mexico under President Andrés Manuel López Obrador playing a considerable role at the last minute in the initial agreement.

 Crude oil prices have been gaining in recent days, in part on hopes OPEC would continue the cut.
-International benchmark Brent crude traded Saturday over $42 a barrel.
+International benchmark Brent crude traded Saturday at over $42 a barrel.
 Brent had crashed below $20 a barrel in April.

 The oil market was already oversupplied when Russia and OPEC failed to agree on output cuts in early March.
 Analysts say Russia refused to back even a moderate cut because it would have only served to help U.S. energy companies that were pumping at full capacity.
 Stalling would hurt American shale-oil producers and protect market share.

-Russia’s move enraged Saudi Arabia, which not only said it would not cut production on its own but said it would increase output instead and reduce its selling prices in what became effectively a global pricing war.
+Russia’s move enraged Saudi Arabia, which not only said it would not cut production on its own but that it would increase output instead and reduce its selling prices in what became effectively a global pricing war.

 Prices collapsed as the coronavirus and the COVID-19 illness it causes largely halted global travel.
+That also hurt U.S. shale production, drawing the ire of President Donald Trump.
+But Trump welcomed the earlier deal, as U.S. Energy Secretary Dan Brouillette did on Saturday with the extension.

+“I applaud OPEC-plus for reaching an important agreement today which comes at a pivotal time as oil demand continues to recover and economies reopen around the world,” Brouillette wrote on Twitter.

 Under a deal reached in April, OPEC and allied countries were to cut nearly 10 million barrels per day until July, then 8 million barrels per day through the end of the year, and 6 million a day for 16 months beginning in 2021.